wittenbrock/wittenbrock-design-two/src/posts/post-2.md

 ---
 title: 'My second post'
 date: '2020-10-15'
-summary: 'This is a short summary about how interesting this article is.'
+summary: 'This is a short summary about how interesting this article is.
+This is a medium summary'
 ---

 #Yo - second post